 Then, you can run retargeting campaigns (optimized for conversions) to anybody that’s engaged in the last seven days.

 This is a great, low-cost way to grow your warm retargeting audience quickly.

-With the ads you're running directly to your all-access pass (for people who have registered for your summit without upgrading), you'll optimize for purchases.
+With the ads you're running directly to your all-access pass sales page (for people who have registered for your summit without upgrading), you'll optimize for purchases.

 To do this, you can either:

 If you’re not getting enough purchases each week, Facebook can have trouble optimizing for purchases.
 Because of that, it can be better to optimize for something a little higher up in the funnel if you don't have a ton of people to retarget.

 For example, you could optimize your ad for people who hit the sales page, but instead of optimizing for purchases, optimize for landing page visitors.

 Don't skip running retarget ads to your existing audience - these are the warmest people who will convert at the lowest costs.